destination-earth-digital-twins/polytope-examples/README.md

 pip install --upgrade lxml conflator
 ```

 The script automatically places your token in `~/.polytopeapirc` where the client will pick it up.
-The token is valid for 5 minutes.
+The token is a long-lived ("offline_access") token.

 3. Run the example scripts in this repostory to download data, and customise them as you wish.